 The good news is seniors with Alzheimer’s and dementia can continue to live safely at home far longer than most people believe.

 With the right care and support, they can remain in a familiar place with the comforts of home and routine to reduce anxiety and unnecessary stress.
 It can help them maintain dignity and create a more peaceful care situation.

 If you’d like to learn more about our Dementia Care options please contact us:

 Example Care Plan

-Dementia Care: A specifically trained and certified caregiver visits our client’s home five times a week Monday through Friday for four to six hours a day to assist with activities of daily living including toileting, dressing and bathing.
+Dementia Care: A specifically trained Caregiver in the methodologies and techniques of “best friends” or “person-centered” approaches is placed with your loved one to ensure the best possible care is provided.
+The caregiver visits our client’s home five times a week Monday through Friday for four to six hours a day to support and provide assistance with activities of daily living including hygiene, dressing and bathing.
 The caregiver provides light housekeeping, ensures the home is safe from any hazards, and prepares meals.
-She assists with medication reminders and organizes the pill box.
+She assists with medication reminders and organizes the pill box, and provides necessary queuing .
 She provides guided physical and cognitive exercises daily to help stave off the progression of the disease.
-Family members are updated regularly through the Family Room portal.

 Our In-home care consultations are always free of charge and do not commit you to our services.